Funding Policy for Graduate Studies

 Research Assistantships

 Research Assistantships allow students to work on funded research projects.
 This provides students with great opportunities to work closely with faculty and to engage in hands-on research and academic work experience.
-These positions are offered at the sole discretion of the faculty members at the Department and there is no provision for specific requests.
+These positions are offered at the sole discretion of the faculty members in the Department and there is no provision for specific requests.

 Policy for Maximum Acceptable Time Spent on Employment

 The Department of Spanish & Portuguese is committed to student success and timely program completion: being a full-time student is a condition of funding.
-We subscribe the policy for maximum acceptable time spent on employment as defined by the Council of Ontario Universities (included below).
+We follow the policy for maximum acceptable time spent on employment as defined by the Council of Ontario Universities (included below).
 Therefore, it is recommended that students limit their paid employment to less than 10 hours per week on average.
 This limit includes Teaching or Research Assistantships, other positions at the university, and employment outside the university, while receiving the minimum financial support package.

 Full-time graduate students are expected to pursue their graduate degree on a full-time basis and make satisfactory progress toward timely completion of all program requirements.
 It is not possible, or desirable, for the university to monitor and enforce the employment activities of its graduate students outside the university.
 However, it is both possible and desirable for the university to ensure that it does not itself create a structural situation that jeopardizes the ability of the graduate student to make full-time progress towards the completion of graduate program requirements.
 Accordingly, the Ontario Council on Graduate Studies (OCGS) is committed to the principle that full-time graduate students are employed no more than an average of 10 hours per week.